VishnuKartha/cse401-22sp-ag/README.txt

-This is the start of a simple compiler which you should modify to compile the MiniJava language.
+  java MiniJava filename.javaThis is the start of a simple compiler which you should modify to compile the MiniJava language.
 The starter code is meant primarily to show how the toolchain works and how the various parts of the compiler project plug together.